MaastrichtU-IDS/d2s-sparql-operations/README.md

 ### Construct

-On [graphdb.dumontierlab.com](http://graphdb.dumontierlab.com/) using GitHub URL to get SPARQL query.
+On [graphdb.dumontierlab.com](http://graphdb.dumontierlab.com/) using GitHub URL to get the SPARQL query from a file.

 ```shell
 docker run -it --rm rdf4j-sparql-operations -op construct \